777arc/textbook/content/sampling.rst

 .. image:: ../_images/IQ_diagram_rx.png
    :scale: 70%
    :align: center
+   :alt: Receiving IQ samples by directly multiplying the input signal by a sine wave and a 90 degree shifted version of that sine wave

 What comes in is a real signal received by our antenna, and those are transformed into IQ values.
 What we do is sample the I and Q branches individually, using two ADCs, and then we combine the pairs and store them as complex numbers.
 In other words, at each time step, you will sample one I value and one Q value and combine them in the form :math:`I + jQ` (i.e., one complex number per IQ sample).
 There will always be a "sample rate", the rate at which sampling is performed.
 Someone might say, "I have an SDR running at 2 MHz sample rate."
 What they mean is that the SDR receives two million IQ samples per second.